bboro/timezone_detect/README.txt

 - Alex Borsody <https://drupal.org/user/473596>

-Timezone Detect is a lightweight Drupal module that leverages the jsTimezoneDetect library for automatic detection and setting of a user's timezone via javascript.
+Timezone Detect is a lightweight Drupal module that leverages the jsTimezoneDetect library (included with the module) for automatic detection and setting of a user's timezone via javascript.
 It can set a user's timezone automatically upon first login, and update it on every login if desired.

 ================================================================================